 We are dedicated to promoting an inclusive and safe environment in our lab.
 We support all of the members of our team in realizing their full potential, and we value the creativity and productivity that comes from the meeting of diverse minds.

-Mandy is an assistant professor in Biology.
+Amanda Kyle Gibson (Mandy) is an assistant professor in Biology.
 She got her PhD in Evolution, Ecology and Behavior from Indiana University and worked as an NIH FIRST postdoctoral fellow at Emory University.
 Mandy studies the evolutionary ecology of host-parasite interactions.
-She has a particular fondess for coevolution, the evolution of sex, virulence, nematodes, polyphagy, and biological control. email@example.com, (434) 243-2626.
+She has a particular fondness for coevolution, the evolution of sex, the evolution of virulence, nematodes, polyphagy, and biological control. email@example.com, (434) 243-2626.
 CV

 Louis Bubrig is a PhD Student in the Biology Department.
 He received his master’s degree in biology from the University of Alabama where he worked on nematode dormant stage recovery.
 He joined the Gibson lab in Summer 2020 and plans to continue working on very small organisms and their complex strategies for survival and social interaction. firstname.lastname@example.org, website

 Sarah Hesse is research technician in the lab.
 She received her B.S. in Anthropology and Human Biology from Emory University.
 Thereafter, she lived in Frankfurt, Germany to work with the local community and migrant groups.
 She is excited to be back in the States, returning to one of her first loves: nematodes!
 She joined the lab in Fall of 2020 and is eager to further explore and tackle evolutionary ecological questions. email@example.com